Arts & Culture

 In this episode of history masterclass, Paul Taillon explores American populism through history and how we can understand it in terms of today’s politics.

 In this episode of history masterclass, Linda Bryder talks about New Zealand’s first populist government, the Liberal Government which served from 1891 to 1912.
-To date, it is the longest-serving government in New Zealand history.

 Sam Smith explores how the growth in music streaming has impacted the music industry.